rasmuslos/ShelfPlayer/README.md

 **Build the app yourself**

 1. Install Xcode
-2. Edit the configuration file in the `Configuration` directory
+2. In the `Configuration` directory copy the `Debug.xcconfig.template` file and rename it to `Debug.xcconfig`
+3. Change the `DEVELOPMENT_TEAM` to your apple developer team id and `BUNDLE_ID_PREFIX` to a prefix of your liking
-3. If you do not have a paid developer account remove the `ENABLE_ALL_FEATURES` compilation option, otherwise the app will crash
+4. If you do not have a paid developer account remove the `ENABLE_ALL_FEATURES` compilation condition.
+Otherwise the app will crash.
+If you do not intent on developing the app also remove the `DEBUG flag`
-4. Connect your iPhone to your Mac
+5. Connect your iPhone to your Mac & enable developer mode
-5. Enable developer mode
 6. Select your iPhone as the run destination
 7. Run the application

+Please not that the `DEBUG` configuration is used by default for all builds except archiving and profiling.
+You have to edit `Release.xcconfig` to update their parameters.

 ## Licensing & Contributing